polyseam/site-cndi-dev/posts/gpu-enabled.md

 portability, accessibility, and reproducibility to your infrastructure.
 We hope you enjoy using it as much as we do.

-If you'd like us to cover other applications or double down by looking into technologies like [ray.io](https://ray.io), or if you have any other feedback please hop into our Discord available in the nav bar at the top of the page!
+If you'd like us to cover other applications or double down on AI content by looking into technologies like [ray.io](https://ray.io), or if you have any other feedback please hop into our Discord available in the nav bar at the top of the page!